The Ultimate Guide to Ordering Coffee in Portugal

 Drawing a long drag from his cigarette, he leans back, smiles and takes a gentle sip of his espresso.
 Despite the bitter chill, he revels in the bright winter sun, offering just enough warmth to tan his weathered cheeks.
 Gypsies draped in mismatched layers of multicolored apparel bow their heads for loose coins, while mothers sip their milky coffee between gentle coos to their babies.
 The neighborhood cafe is his jaunt, his place of respite from life’s pressures, a place where he can detach and let life’s chaos happen around him, rather than in him.
 For João, this is his second home.

 Like much of southern Europe, the cafe is the heartbeat of the community.
-It’s where neighbors, grandmothers and businessmen convene to catch up on neighborhood gossip or banter political distress.
+It’s where neighbors, grandmothers and businessmen convene to catch up on neighborhood gossip or banter about political distress.
 It can also be one of the most intimidating places on earth as a foreigner for two reasons.
-One, every cafe has their own tribe, and finding one that speaks to you is a serious act of patience.
+One, every cafe has its own tribe and finding one that speaks to you is a serious act of patience.
 And two, knowing what to order, or how to order it, is a regional affair in Portugal.
 So regional, and so very very personal, that it’s difficult to have two people agree on the definition of any one coffee style!

 Now, although we can’t particularly help with the first – that’s all you baby – we can absolutely help with the second!
 For coffee lovers visiting Portugal, let this be your comprehensive guide to enjoying outstanding Portuguese coffee!
 If you’re craving a guided Tour of Portuguese Coffee and Pastries, we’d love to show you the rarely experienced native jaunts we love to call home!

 Served in a 6 oz cup, it’s made like an espresso but allowed to run long to extract heaps of earthy goodness from the beans.
 If you’re looking for a creamy smooth texture, this may not be your desired coffee, but perfect for those who adore the flavor with a touch less viscosity.